lunixbochs/usercorn/README.md

 - Your userspace might be incredibly confusing to the target binary.
 - No API for memory mapped files yet (kinda, if mmap() currently gets a file descriptor argument it will manually copy the file into memory).
+- I only have maybe 20% of the posix syscalls implemented, which is enough to run basic binaries.
+Busybox works great.
+Dynamically linked stuff not so much.
+I keep breaking this, and I probably need to rework the TLS and x86 segment stuff again.

 [See Also](https://xkcd.com/1406/)
 ----